Quick Answer

 Treat year-end as a decision point, not as admin cleanup.
 If withholding or treaty questions come up, flag them for professional review instead of assuming one filing route is automatically correct.

 Do not file from net cash alone.
 Reconcile contract and settlement records to the gross amounts you plan to report, then map those amounts into your return workpaper.
 If any key element is weak or missing, mark it for verification before filing.
-Keep these placeholders in your workpaper: Add current credit-limit mechanics after verification and Add current form-handling nuance after verification.
+Keep current credit-limit mechanics and form-handling nuance pending official source and advisor verification before use.

 At this stage, weak records are usually more dangerous than an unfavorable answer.
 Build the pack so a reviewer can follow the payment from contract to return without guessing.